 iOS permissions the app requests

-- Local Network: required to discover and connect to SMB servers on your network.
+- Local Network: required to discover SMB servers and 1-bit Bridge instances on your network and connect to them.

 - Background audio: required to continue playback when the app is in the background or the screen is locked.